chp-legacy/chainpoint-node/README.md

 ### Node Authentication Key Backup/Restore

-*tl;dr* : Backup your auth keys using `make backup-auth-keys` and store those backups elsewhere!!!
+*tl;dr* : On-server backups are now performed automatically (`v1.5.3+`).
+Export your auth keys with `make print-auth-keys` and store those backups elsewhere!!!

-As an alternative, you can run `make print-auth-keys` to perform the backup and also print the `HMAC` keys to the console `STDOUT`.
+This command will print the `HMAC` keys to the console `STDOUT` and also give you a handy one-liner `echo` command to help with restoring the auth key on another host.

-You are strongly encouraged to backup your authentication key(s).
 The following info may be useful if at some point in the future you need to backup/restore a Node or run it on a new host server.

 ### About Authentication Keys